mxaltundal/Lab_Introduction_Project/README.md

 ### Running the evaluation pipeline

-After downloading the HG002 truth data and creating the environment, run the pipeline to generate variant calls with DeepVariant and compare them to the GIAB benchmark set using `hap.py`:
+After downloading the HG002 truth data and creating the environment, run the pipeline to generate variant calls and compare them to the GIAB benchmark set using `hap.py`.
+DeepVariant is used by default:

 ```bash
 python scripts/run_evaluation_pipeline.py \